axone-protocol/docs/docs/whitepaper/data-spaces.md

 These pricing models are usually suboptimal, benefiting few large players who have an overview of the data market.
 These price models also benefit larger players who can derive more value from data than a smaller players due to economies of scale (more data) and economies of scope (more variety of data).
 Finally, negotiations due to data non-fungibility are very inefficient and create a lot of friction that prevents the data market to be scalable.

-We envision a world where data (proprietary or not) is readily available for data applications, where knowledge can flow seamlessly from data provider to applications, providing value to the knowledge consumer without exposing the data.
+We envision a world where data (proprietary or not) is readily available for applications, where knowledge can flow seamlessly from data provider to applications, providing value to the knowledge consumer without exposing the data.
 Given the issues mentioned above and the ambition of OKP4, it's fair to say that we need new mechanisms for the data economy.

 At OKP4, we propose generic templates, for both the data sharing and marketplace models, which allow the implementation of different business model templates based on user requirements.